 The benthic chamber fluxes were calculated from the change in O_2 , H^+ , DIC and TA concentrations in the chambers through time, using the known volume and sediment surface area of the chamber.
 Corrections for the removal of water for DIC and TA samples were included to account for the influx of ambient water, utilizing the measured water column conditions.

 BCO-DMO Processing:

-- added conventional header with dataset name, PI name, version date, reference information

-- renamed parameters to BCO-DMO standard

-- reformatted date
+- added conventional header with dataset name, PI name, version date, reference information - renamed parameters to BCO-DMO standard - reformatted date - combined multiple tables and sorted all by time

 Data Files